lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/KidEdu/books.md

 the snake is hunting a frog, tap the frog

+### Seal pups

+which one is the seal pup, tap it( the sea pup is leaning with its mother)

+the seal pup is eating a fish, tap the fish

+we learned so much about seal pups, thanks for reading with me

 ### Otters

 what soud do you think sea otters make, tap it to find out